Big-Life-Lab/cchsflow/README.md

     # load test cchs data - included in cchsflow
     cchs2001test <- cchs2001

-    # `variableDetails` is a database in cchsflow that contain the instructions
+    # `variable_details` is a database in cchsflow that contain the instructions
     how to transform variables.

-    varDetails <- variableDetails
+    varDetails <- variable_details

     cchs2001_BMI <- rec_with_table(data_source = cchs2001test,
                 variable_details = varDetails,